 The subject to finance clause in the Sale and Purchase Agreement when buying a property can no longer be used by buyers to back out of a property purchase the Real Estate Institute of NZ (REINZ) is warning.

-With the recent launch tenth edition of the REINZ/ADLS Agreement for Sale and Purchase, changes to the finance condition mean purchasers will now be required to provide evidence if they can’t raise finance.
+With the recent launch of the tenth edition of the REINZ/ADLS Agreement for Sale and Purchase, changes to the subject to finance clause mean purchasers will now be required to provide evidence if they can’t raise finance.
 Evidence might include a letter or email from the purchaser’s bank confirming that finance has been declined.

 Buyer's word no longer sufficient notice for subject to finance clause when buying a property

 Currently, if a finance condition is inserted into a sale and purchase agreement and the purchaser can’t obtain finance, their word is generally enough for an individual to pull out of a contract.

 “This is a significant change to the sale and purchase agreement," REINZ chief executive Bindi Norwell said.